 - providing credit to the researcher as a research output in its own right

+The number of funding bodies and publishers encouraging or requiring access to data is growing.
 In Australia, the Australian Research Council and the National Health & Medical Research Council strongly encourage you to share your data if you are the recipient of their grant funding.
-Some publishers will request a DOI for your supplementary data files.
+Some publishers will request a DOI for the data files underpinning the articles they publish.
 You can use Stash to request a DOI for your data.
-You should also check if funding bodies or publishers have policies on data sharing or publishing.
+You should always check if the funding bodies and publishers you are working with, have policies on data sharing or publishing.
+It is important to be aware of these early on in your research project so you can make appropriate plans for the retention of and access to your data.

 When to not publish research data